taishi8117/taishi8117.github.io/_posts/2015-10-22-ksnctf-proverb.md

 ls: cannot open directory /tmp: Permission denied
 ```

-Now, let's start a guessing game.
+However, there seems to be `proverb.txt` in /tmp as well, saying that you should make a subdirectory.

 ```
 [q13@localhost ~]$ cat /tmp/proverb.txt
 Please make your own subdirectory.
 ```

-Here you find `proverb.txt`, saying that you should make a subdirectory.
 Make sense!.
 Let's create a subdirectory inside /tmp, then make a symbolic link of `~/proverb` and `~/flag.txt` and rename `flag.txt` to `proverb.txt`.

 ```
 [q13@localhost ~]$ mkdir /tmp/my_dir